 Conrad is currently working with the Indonesian government to revise its PoD in order to accommodate greater gas volumes and attendant production rates.
 The company describes the Mako gas field as “one of the largest undeveloped gas discoveries in the West Natuna Sea with key under-utilised infrastructure in place.”
 The PoD for this field was approved in February 2019, converting the PSC from exploration to exploitation, and extending tenure to 2037.

-WNEL has continued to “technically mature” the development of the Mako gas field alongside negotiations of GSA(s), both in preparation for a final investment decision (FID), explained Empyrean.
-The company elaborated that this process included finalising the revised PoD, on which the JV partners have now secured alignment with the governmental regulator, SKK Migas, and submission for ministerial approval.
+WNEL has continued to “technically mature” the development of the Mako gas field alongside negotiations of GSA(s), both in preparation for a final investment decision (FID), as explained by Empyrean.
+The company elaborates that this process included finalising the revised PoD, on which the JV partners have now secured alignment with the governmental regulator, SKK Migas, and submission for ministerial approval.

 Empyrean claims that the GCA CPR is closely aligned with the PoD and is premised on a two-phased development with six wells in phase 1 and a further two wells in phase 2 after five years of production.
-The firm outlined that these wells will be tied back to a leased production platform at the field, with gas transported via the West Natuna Transportation System pipeline to Singapore for sales to the Singapore market.
+These wells will be tied back to a leased production platform at the field, with gas transported via the West Natuna Transportation System pipeline to Singapore for sales to the Singapore market.